seshams/knowledge-transfer-assistant/README.md

 Push to the branch (git push origin feature/amazing-feature) Open a Pull Request

+## 🌐 Live Demo

+**Try the cloud demo:** [https://huggingface.co/spaces/seshams/knowledge-transfer-assistant](https://huggingface.co/spaces/seshams/knowledge-transfer-assistant)

+*Note: The cloud demo shows the core RAG architecture and document processing capabilities.
+The full local version includes Llama 3.1 for AI-generated responses.*

+### Demo Instructions:
+1. Click "🔄 Initialize Knowledge Base"
+2. Wait for document processing to complete
+3. Try example questions:
+   - "How do I configure SSL certificates in DataPower?"
+   - "What are the API Connect installation steps?"
+4. Notice source attribution and relevance scoring

+## 📱 Screenshots
+[Add screenshots of your working interface]

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.